hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **☆☆ [15-213 Introduction to Computer Systems](http://www.cs.cmu.edu/~213/)**
-  - Pleasantly surprised by how much I enjoyed the course content, even though it was rather challenging and I didn't quite remember how to program in C at the start of the course.
-It also made me interested in computer systems.
+  - The content gets more and more interesting deeper into the semester, but also more challenging.
+I didn't quite know how to program in C at the start of the course, and things like memory management and concurrent programming took time to sink in.
-  - Working through the labs improved my programming skill by a lot - I liked every one starting from Attack lab.
-It became more time consuming starting from Malloc lab, and I have got frustrated when working on some of them, but in hindsight was definitely worth it.
+  - Similar to 210, the labs were time consuming and could be frustrating since I was new to system programming and low level languages, and was yet to form very good coding habits.
+However, finishing them felt rewarding and they definitely improved my coding and debugging skill.
+  - It also made me interested in computer systems.
+In hindsight, the course was useful and worth the amount of effort I put in.

 - **☆ [15-388 Practical Data Science](http://www.datasciencecourse.org/)**
   - Another very useful course for people interested in data science, requires rather solid Python skills and focuses heavily on application (as the name suggested).
-Decent workload.
-Zico Kolter was very flexible about project topics which was great.
-  - Covers all the major aspects of data science (collection, modeling, etc).
+Covers all the major aspects of data science (collection, modeling, etc).
 The statistical and machine learning modeling part has some overlap with 36-290.
+  - Well taught content and decent workload (given one is proficient in Python).
+There are two projects and Zico Kolter was very flexible about the topics, so I got to work on things that I found interesting ([Overwatch Stats Analysis](https://colab.research.google.com/drive/136_MdZarusiGsfRILIKV-QEkOe9t5BxO?authuser=1)), which was great.

 - **67-250 The Information Systems Milieux**
   - First half of the course focuses on the business aspect of IS, with a lot of case studies and theoretical/methodological stuff.
-I hated it, and the Tesla case study project took me way too long to finish.
+I didn't like it, and the Tesla case study project took me way too long to finish.
   - Second half of the course is an introduction to HTML/CSS, JS and SQL.
-A good overview and fairly easy.
-The final web dev project did make me realize how much I hated front end stuff though.
+A good overview but the pace was way too slow for me.
+The final web dev project also made me realize I was uninterested in frontend stuff.

 - **☆ 36-315 Statistical Graphics and Visualization**
-  - Teaches you how to make decent statistical graphs in R and think critically about them.
-Also covers the basics of data analysis.
-Some overlap with 388, very chill workload.
+  - Teaches you how to make statistical visualizations that make sense in R and think critically about them.
+Also covers the basics of data analysis and model inference.
+Some overlap with 388.
-  - Zach Branson is a very nice professor who is willing to make quick changes according to students' feedback.
+  - Chill workload.
+Zach Branson is a very nice professor who is willing to make quick changes according to students' feedback.

 - **65-203 Applied Quantitative Social Science II**
-  - Second year seminar for students in the [QSSS program](https://www.cmu.edu/dietrich/qsss/), featuring a lot of guest lectures.
+  - Second year seminar for students in the [QSSS program](https://www.cmu.edu/dietrich/qsss/), featuring a lot of guest lectures on a wide variety of topics.
 A good chance to learn about all the cool social science research going on in Dietrich and connect with peers.
-  - I was slightly upset about not being able to attend the seminar synchronously because of time difference.
+It was unfortunte that I was not able to attend the seminar synchronously because of time difference.

 - **(SI Leader) 21-241 Matrices and Linear Transformations**
   - Co-leading the SI session with someone else somehow made it less fun for me.
 Also had less attendance comparing to last semester.